 Home renovation in New York City is a logistical obstacle course, and that’s putting it lightly.
 What you pay for, how it arrives, and what you can do with it all revolve around contracts with the city, the architect, or the building.
 In the case of a townhouse renovation, you have the luxury of not having to deal with the building.

 Your Budget and What it CoversYour Budget and What it Covers

 Prices for renovations tend to be higher in NYC for a few different reasons, mainly revolving around access.
 Finding parking, arranging material deliveries, and even getting into the home can present major logistical complications.
 You may also need to pay engineering and architecture fees required by the city.

 Don’t be shy about asking your contractor how to bring down that bill.
 You know what you want, and your contractor probably knows how to get you there if you allow for some wiggle room.

-Speaking of “your contractor”, do be sure you have actually chosen the contractor.
+Speaking of “your contractor,” do be sure you have chosen the contractor.
 Your super probably has a recommendation, and you should consult with this person, but look for at least two or three other contractors for comparison pricing.
-Allow them to pitch you and you may be surprised at their approach or their ideas on cost saving.
+Allow them to pitch you, and you may be surprised at their approach or their ideas on cost-saving.

 Renovation Terms to KnowRenovation Terms to Know

-Here are a few of the important terms to know to help you in the contract phase:
+Here are a few of the essential terms to know to help you in the contract phase:

-- Project Scope: This is the outline of work that you’re asking for.
-This part is extremely important because it defines what the contractor will and won’t do in your home (at least not without being paid more).
+This is the outline of the work that you’re asking.
+This part is vital because it defines what the contractor will and won’t do in your home (at least not without being paid more).

-- Milestones: Milestones are often used to define when a contractor is paid.
-It’s common to pay some upfront costs, and then a bit more towards the total cost upon reaching new milestones defined by the contract.
+Milestones often used to define when a contractor is paid.
+It’s common to pay some upfront costs, and then a bit more towards the total price upon reaching new milestones established by the contract.